-Carrier Hub is an important system app that comes preinstalled on Android smartphones.
-It enables the products and features for the T-Mobile and Sprint devices.
+Carrier Hub is an important system app that enables the products and features for devices operating on T-Mobile and Sprint.

 Hands down it is an important app for mobile phones operating on Sprint or T-Mobile.
 The app is known for allowing T-Mobile and Sprint Networks carriers to use VoIP and VoWi-Fi, Secure Wi-Fi on such specific devices.

 But recently, many users are annoyed with this app as it keeps sending notifications, especially Samsung Galaxy users.
 It seems like the recent patch update causing the Carrier Hub Processing requests MCM client requests are processing issue on Galaxy phones.